setms/book/docs/design/analysis.md

    - Add an edge from a policy to a read model if the policy uses the read model to make a decision.
    - Add an edge from a read model to an aggregate if the read model updates from an event emitted by the aggregate and their data models have entities in common.
-1. Assign aggregates, automatic policies, and read models to modules based on the above dependency graph:
+1. Assign aggregates, automatic policies, and read models to subdomains based on the above dependency graph:
-    - For every cycle in the graph, create a module and assign all the nodes in the cycle to the module.
+    - For every cycle in the graph, create a subdomain and assign all the nodes in the cycle to the subdomain.
-    - Create a module for every unassigned aggregate.
+    - Create a subdomain for every unassigned aggregate.
-    - If all outgoing edges of an unassigned read model are to aggregates in the same module, assign the read model to that module.
+    - If all outgoing edges of an unassigned read model are to aggregates in the same subdomain, assign the read model to that subdomain.
-    - For each unassigned automatic policy that reads from a read model, assign it to the module that contains its read model.
+    - For each unassigned automatic policy that reads from a read model, assign it to the subdomain that contains its read model.
-    - For each unassigned automatic policy that doesn't read from a read model, assign it to the module that contains the aggregate that accepts the commands issued by the policy.
+    - For each unassigned automatic policy that doesn't read from a read model, assign it to the subdomain that contains the aggregate that accepts the commands issued by the policy.
-1. Assign each command to the module that contains the aggregate that accepts the command.
+1. Assign each command to the subdomain that contains the aggregate that accepts the command.
-1. Assign each event to the module that contains the aggregate that emits the event.
+1. Assign each domain event to the subdomain that contains the aggregate that emits the event.
+1. Assign each unassigned event to the subdomain that contains the policy that handles the event.

 ### Architecture